What to expect from your first session with me

 Issues of difference, LGBTQ, faith and sexuality, loss, identity.

 Each session is 50 minutes long.
-I charge £35 per telephone or online counselling sessions and £45 per face to face counselling session.
-You can either pay electronically via a card reader (face to face sessions only) or through online banking.
+I charge £45 per session.
+You can either pay electronically via a card reader or through online banking.

-I am willing to discuss a reduced rate for anyone who is studying to be a counsellor, where having personal therapy is a requirement of their course.
-I am also happy to offer a cheaper first face to face session rate of £35 to anyone, so you can meet me to help you decide if you want to continue working with me.
-All further face to face sessions would then be at the full rate of £45.
+I offer a reduced rate for anyone who is studying to be a counsellor, where having personal therapy is a requirement of their course.
+I also offer a cheaper first face to face session rate of £35 to all new clients, so you can meet me to help you decide if you want to continue working with me.
+All further sessions would then be at the full rate of £45.

 Please feel free to call or email if you are considering having counselling with me, but would like to talk through things first.
 I'm very happy to answer questions regarding how I work and whether this would suit you.